-Through this concentration , students will gain a thorough grounding in how technology can be applied to solving problems and exploiting business opportunities.
+Gain a thorough understanding of how technology can be applied to solve problems and exploit business opportunities.

-The Web, via e-commerce, has created a revolution in consumer-to-business and business-to-business transactions.
-The business analyst of the future must be able to identify how technology can be applied to solving existing and new problems, but also how to leverage technology to realize strategic opportunities.
-Students will receive exposure to networking and data communications, database management systems, distributed computing and to the various problem-solving approaches to systems analysis and design.
+Through e-commerce, the Web has created a revolution in consumer-to-business and business-to-business transactions.
+Business analysts must be able to identify how technology can be applied to solve problems and how to leverage technology to realize strategic opportunities.
+You will be exposed to networking and data communications, database management systems, distributed computing and various problem-solving approaches to systems analysis and design.

 The Management Information Systems Association (MISA) was established for students interested in pursuing a career in MIS.
 The club sponsors speakers, facility tours and career strategy meetings to provide MIS students with more information about this career path.
 MISA also co-sponsors professional events with other School of Management clubs.